 What can you actually sync?

-Our mobile app supports receiving the BPM from most DAWs and sending the BPM to some DAWs.
+Our mobile app supports receiving the BPM from most DAWs.
 To check your DAW’s compatibility check the compatibility table below.
-Information about time signature, subdivisions or accents can never be transmitted either way.
+Information about time signature, subdivisions or accents cannot be sent or received from DAWs.
 That said, you can manually match the time signature and subdivision between your DAW and our mobile app.

 MIDI support is in beta: